Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 If you feel alone, confused about your relationship, or helpless, we are your ally.
 You no longer have to understand this confusion alone.

-In therapy, you will learn what is narcissism and have a greater understanding of it.
-Because it is a form of abuse, treatments for trauma and PTSD will be used.
+Because this is a form of abuse, treatments for trauma and PTSD will be used.
 Some different types of counselling techniques that will be use are IFS, dialectical behavioural therapy, somatic therapy, and trauma-focused cognitive behavioural therapy.
-Reach out today to book a session with our licensed therapist specializing in narcissistic abuse.

 THE THERAPEUTIC WAY TEAM